 I am absolutely hooked on homeopathy.
 It is the most interesting subject ever.
 I know that with the excellent teaching of this most subtle and far-reaching system of health that we offer, students of the college can go out to practise in the world with confidence, skill and compassion.

-The course is streamlined according to HE level guidelines to provide a thorough and progressive learning experience through different teaching methods, graded work modules and a wide range of lectures.
+The course is streamlined according to Higher Education level guidelines to provide a thorough and progressive learning experience through different teaching methods, graded work modules and a wide range of lectures.
 In addition, there are monthly homework requirements.
-Together with the academic study, there is an emphasis on practical clinical experience.
+There is a strong emphasis on developing practical clinical skills as well as academic study.

 The classes are small and informal, with plenty of time available for debate, discussion and individual attention.

-We comply to the Society of Homeopaths education standards
+We comply with the Society of Homeopaths education standards.

 "The Society’s Education Department operates a transparent, rigorous and comprehensive course recognition process with the support of independent reviewers and panel members.
 Working with courses preparing students to become independent primary practitioners of homeopathy, we believe that quality assurance is a crucial way for a profession to demonstrate its capacity for effective self regulation and to increase its public accountability.
 We favour a supportive and developmental approach, valuing ongoing consultation with course providers, teachers and students, as well as homeopaths and the public.